For Immediate Release

 Since May 1, 2017, general aviation pilots can fly under BasicMed, a process that lets a pilot operate an aircraft without an FAA medical certificate, provided they meet certain requirements.

 Pilots may take advantage of BasicMed or opt to continue to use their FAA medical certificate.
-Under BasicMed, a pilot must complete a medical education course every two years, undergo a medical examination every four years, and comply with aircraft and operating restrictions.
+The BasicMed, process permits an individual to complete a medical education course every two years, undergo a medical examination every four years, and comply with aircraft and operating restrictions.
 This program and process is managed by the Flight Standards Service of the FAA.

 World Class Aerospace Medical Research

 The Civil Aerospace Medical Institute (CAMI) at the Mike Monroney Aeronautical Center in Oklahoma City is the records center for Aerospace Medicine and is the FAA’s premier scientific research facility.
 The research that CAMI conducts focuses on the human element in flight – pilots, flight attendants, passengers, air traffic controllers – and the entire human support system that embraces civil aviation.
 CAMI includes more than 200 researchers, physicians, and other medical specialists, engineers, educators, legal instrument examiners, and technicians.